-The good news is that there is something we, as web developers, can do to easily bridge the gap to those assistive technologies, which enables the accessibility tools to better aid disabled users as they interact with the sites we create.
-By providing things like full keyboard support, high-contrast visual elements, text-based equivalents of non-text elements and by adhering to standards like WAI-ARIA, WCAG 2.0, and Section 508, we have the tools we need to create accessible and rich Internet applications.
+Web developers can do a lot to bridge this gap between the current challenges which web applications pose to disabled users and the capabilities which assistive technologies support.
+By providing features, such as full keyboard support, high-contrast visual elements, and text-based equivalents of non-text elements, and by adhering to standards like WAI-ARIA, WCAG 2.1, and Section 508, developers deliver completely accessible and rich Internet applications.